BuckeyeSoftware/rex/doc/STYLE.md

 otherwise.

 ## Almost always unsigned
-There's very few instance where signed integer arithmetic is what you want.
+There's very few instances where signed integer arithmetic is what you want.
 If the value can never be `< 0`, never use a signed integer.
 This is probably the one area in Rex that most programmers will be unfamiliar with.